xmhafiz/ios-awesome-logins/README.md

 # LoginsUI
-We intended to have multiple awesome login page for iOS apps which written in Swift
+This project intended to have multiple awesome login pages for iOS development which written in Swift 3.0

 ## Requirements ##